bss114/protocols/libraryprep_metagenomic/IlluminaPrep_Individual.md

 #### Preparation

 **PCR Master Mix:** In a nuclease free tube, combine 4.4 µL of EPM with 4.4 µL nuclease free water per library prep.
 If doing a larger number of samples, divide between a strip tube to allow multichannel usage.
-Storage on ice
+Store on ice.

 #### Procedure